snydersfarm/farm-training-platform/README.md

 ## Database Configuration

 The platform is configured to use PostgreSQL for both development and production environments to ensure consistency.
-Make sure the following environment variables are set:
+Make sure the following environment variable is set:

 ```
-DATABASE_PROVIDER=postgresql
 DATABASE_URL=postgresql://username:password@hostname:port/database
 ```